MediaComem/biopocket-landing-page/README.md

-# Bipocket Landing Page
+# Biopocket Landing Page

-This repoitory contains the source code for the landing page of the BioSentiers project.
+This repoitory contains the source code for the landing page of the Biopocket project.

 # Gulp Tasks